 Step 3: Specialize in Drug Safety

 Nurses will want to take additional training in pharmaceuticals and pharmaceutical safety, which is also known as pharmacovigilance (PV or PhV).
 While some employers may hire RNs without PV training as drug safety associates (DSAs), most employers want experience and knowledge of the drug safety industry.
-A multidisciplinary education and additional training helps drug safety nurses acquire the experience and knowledge necessary to fulfill a variety of DSA tasks.
+A multidisciplinary education and additional training help drug safety nurses acquire the experience and knowledge necessary to fulfill a variety of DSA tasks.
 Topics commonly covered in drug safety classes include good manufacturing practices and safety surveillance.

 Prospective DSAs have several sources for drug safety courses, including nursing schools and continuing education courses.
-The more desirable continuing education classes are accredited by the American Nurses Credentialing Center, the U.S. Food and Drug Administration (FDA) and consulting organizations such as BioSoteria.
+The more desirable continuing education classes are accredited by the American Nurses Credentialing Center, the U.S. Food and Drug Administration (FDA), and consulting organizations, such as BioSoteria.
 The FDA provides a list of continuing education courses on its website.
 These courses are offered by the FDA's Center for Drug Evaluation and Research and may help RNs build up their drug safety knowledge and credibility.

 Step 4: Work as a Drug Safety Associate

 Job duties for drug safety nurses and DSAs may include documenting the patient's progress under treatment.
 They also track harmful effects of drugs and create reports on these effects.
 The DSA may also give feedback to the organization with regards to drug quality and individual patient labs.
-Depending on employer, the nurse or DSA may function as a liaison between patient and pharmaceutical company.
+Depending on the employer, the nurse or DSA may function as a liaison between patient and pharmaceutical company.

 Step 5: Consider Continuing Education for Career Advancement